symfony/symfony-docs/security.rst

                     ->path('app_logout');
         };

-Next, you'll need to create a route for this URL (but not a controller):
+Next, you'll need to create a route for this URL:

 .. configuration-block::